Locations:

 Should I consider hospice care if I have anaplastic thyroid cancer?

 When people are fighting a serious illness, their time and energy are often focused on their medical treatment.
-Thinking about hospice shifts the focus from illness to how they want to spend the time they have.
+Hospice shifts the focus from trying to cure an illness to how you want to spend the time you have.
 Most people decide to enter hospice care after discussing the idea with their healthcare provider, family and other loved ones.
-If you’re considering hospice care, ask your provider for help finding information and resources.
+If you’re considering hospice care, ask for help finding information and resources.

 A note from Cleveland Clinic

 Receiving a cancer diagnosis is unsettling, regardless of the type.
 Given the poor prognosis of anaplastic thyroid cancer, it can be especially daunting.
-While treatment for ATC is challenging, it’s important to not give up hope when you’re first diagnosed.
+While treatment for ATC is challenging, it’s important not to give up hope if you receive a diagnosis.
 If you’re struggling with the idea of a possibly terminal illness, talk to your healthcare team.
 They’ll find resources to help you find your way.

 Medically Reviewed